 Other medicines and Xifaxanta 200mg film coated tablets

 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.

-- Please tell your doctor if you are taking ciclosporin (immunosuppressor) or warfarin (medicine to prevent blood clotting).
+- Please tell your doctor if you are taking ciclosporin (immunosuppressor), warfarin (medicine to prevent blood clotting) or oral contraceptives

 If you are using activated charcoal (for example to treat wind or diarrhoea) please take Xifaxanta 200 mg film-coated tablets at least 2 hours after taking charcoal.